sikandarqaisar/Lambda-ApiGateway-and-dynamoDb-using-Serverless-Framework/README.md

-# Serverless for lambda and ApiGateway
+# Serverless for lambda with ApiGateway and dynamoDB

 ## [](https://github.com/sikandarqaisar/Lambda-ApiGateway-and-dynamoDb-using-Serverless-Framework#structure)Structure